WADA Executive Committee takes a number of decisions ahead of fifth World Conference on Doping in Sport

 - Salt Lake City, USA

-The three-day begins tomorrow with a , filled with from all aspects of the global anti-doping community, including athletes, scientists, investigators, lawyers, administrators, government officials and educators.
+The three-day World Conference begins tomorrow with a packed program, filled with expert speakers from all aspects of the global anti-doping community, including athletes, scientists, investigators, lawyers, administrators, government officials and educators.

-As outlined in the , this fifth World Conference will focus on the 2021 World Anti-Doping Code (Code) and International Standards (Standards) that were subject of a ; and which, will be presented for discussion by stakeholders during the Conference.
+As outlined in the Conference program, this fifth World Conference will focus on the 2021 World Anti-Doping Code (Code) and International Standards (Standards) that were subject of a two-year review process; and which, will be presented for discussion by stakeholders during the Conference.
 The week will wrap up on 7 November with the Code being presented for endorsement by WADA’s Foundation Board (Board) and the Standards being presented for endorsement by the ExCo.

 On the same day, the Board will elect a new President and Vice-President, who will assume their roles on 1 January 2020.
 The candidate for President to replace Sir Craig Reedie is Poland’s Minister of Sport and Tourism and former elite 400m runner, Witold Bańka, while China’s double Olympic gold-medal winning short-track speed skater, Yang Yang, is the Vice-Presidential candidate to replace Linda Helleland of Norway.